Stremps/audioDescription-for-blind-people/audiodescription/README.md

 ## Notes
 - Ensure you have all the necessary dependencies installed to run the Python application.
 - Make sure that you have allowed Meta Quest 3 USB debugging with your computer
+- Make sure that your media player is allowed to open files
+- Make sure that your GPT4o API Key are in a file called "Api_key.txt"

+## Important Disclaimer
+- All your's screen capture in Meta Quest 3 data *WILL BE ERASED*
+- The application make a folder called AudioDesc, in this folder the audio will be placed